Get insider access

 Build Quality

 The JBL Vibe Buds' build quality is good.
 They're mostly made of plastic, which feels sturdy but not premium.
-They're also certified IP54 for resistance against dust and water exposure.
+They're also certified IP54 for resistance against dust and water splashes.
 The ear tips are made of thin silicone and come in three different sizes to help you get the best fit.
 However, it seems like they could rip over long-term use.

 7.0